This simple frog craft is great to use in the classroom or fun to make at home!

-- Gather your material.
+- Gather materials to make your frog craft.
 You will need a paper lunch bag, some black, green and red construction paper, glue, scissors, a paintbrush and green paint.

 - Start by cutting a few inches off the bottom of the paper bag, this will make the bag look more like a short chubby frog!